-“My Self Worth Is Not In Your Hands” is a mantra I have used successfully over the years to make sure I am the only one in charge of my self-worth and to stop me from seeing validation of my worth from other people.
+“My Self Worth Is Not In Your Hands” is a mantra I have used over the years to make sure that I’m the only one in charge of my self-worth and to stop me from seeing validation from other people.

-Many years ago, during the stages of getting to know a new friend, she started to date a man who unfortunately was a bit of player of the field.
-This dalliance lasted for two weeks, during which time I watched my friend toss and turn on a roller-coaster of elation and devastation, depending on whether he text her or not.
-If she didn’t hear from him, she started to question her self-worth i.e. was she attractive, was there something wrong with her only to be raised to a state of frenzied excitement when she finally received a text message.
+Many years ago, during the stages of getting to know a new friend, she started to date a man who was a bit of player of the field, unfortunately.
+This fling lasted for two weeks, during which time I watched my friend toss and turn on a roller-coaster of elation and devastation, depending on whether he text her or not.
+If she didn’t hear from him, she started to question her self-worth, i.e. was she attractive, was there something wrong with her, only to be raised to a state of frenzied excitement when she finally received a text message.
 At that point, she believed she was attractive and desirable.

 As I watched on from the outside, I felt exhausted!
-Her mood could swing from despair to joy every couple of hours and when it finally came to light that he was dating a few other women, I had to scrap her off the floor.
+Her mood could swing from despair to joy every couple of hours.
+When it finally came to light that he was dating a few other women, I had to scrap her off the floor.

-She put her self-worth in his hands and he wasn’t worthy of that honour.
-In the aftermath, I tried to reassure that there was nothing wrong with her and highlighted her positive qualities yet nothing could raise her spirits….until another man came along.
-And the rollercoaster started again.
+The truth is that she’d put her self-worth in his hands and he wasn’t worthy of that honour.
+In the aftermath, I tried to reassure that there was nothing wrong with her and highlighted her positive qualities yet nothing could raise her spirits….until another man came along and the roller-coaster started again.

 When we hold our self-worth in our own hands, we stop seeking validation from outside of ourselves.
 We are no longer at the mercy of the opinions of others, whether positive or negative.
 We nurture our belief in ourselves.
 If life happens to throw a negative person our way, by holding our self-worth in hands, we are less affected and can brush off negativity.

-So if you find you are seeking validation for your self-worth, bring your self-worth back into your own hands, nurture your belief in yourself and your abilities and shine on like the beautiful soul you are.
+So, if you find you are seeking validation for your self-worth, bring your self-worth back into your own hands, nurture your belief in yourself and your abilities and you´ll shine like the beautiful soul you are.